pspedro19/DashboardAnalytics/docs/data_model.md

 - **Data Consistency**: Centralized dimension tables ensure that all reports and dashboards use consistent definitions for business entities, reducing confusion and errors.
 - **Integration with BI Tools**: The model is structured to work seamlessly with business intelligence platforms such as Power BI, enabling users to create interactive dashboards, drill down into details, and visualize trends without complex data preparation.

-In summary, the dimensional model provides a foundation that supports both routine business reporting and deeper analytical exploration, helping organizations understand marketing performance, identify opportunities, and make data-driven decisions.